nardsqq/nardsqq.github.io/_posts/2019-04-07-cra-and-tailwind.md

 Recently, I've been having fun with writing front-end code using _utility-first_ CSS frameworks instead of full-blown toolkit ones like [Bootstrap](https://getbootstrap.com/) and [Bulma](https://bulma.io/).
 It helps me build and customize my page components immediately without having to write my own CSS from scratch.
 After seeing the attention that [Tailwind CSS](https://tailwindcss.com/docs/what-is-tailwind/) is getting from different communities and platforms, I decided to try it in one of my personal projects.
 It made styling pages more fun because it's so easy to use and the documentation is really intuitive.

-Since it's component-friendly, I tried using it on my following project with create-react-app to learn how well it fits with Single-Page Applications. :sunglasses:
+Since it's component-friendly, I tried using it on my following project with create-react-app to learn how well it fits with Single-Page Applications.

 And now, I will help you setup your own create-react-app project with Tailwind CSS.
 Let's get started!